Quick Links

 Welcome to the Languages department

 The MFL department comprises three subject specialists including one native Spanish speaker.
-We offer both French and Spanish to GCSE.
+We offer Spanish to GCSE.

 Teachers